-The LOS_DAMA! project "Landscape and Open Space Development in Alpine Metropolitan Areas" focuses its attention on the ùnspectacular´Alpine landscapes on our doorsteps.
+The LOS_DAMA! project "Landscape and Open Space Development in Alpine Metropolitan Areas" focuses its attention on the `unspectacular´Alpine landscapes on our doorsteps.
 These valuable green spaces in and around our cities are exposed to heavy pressures and a variety of demands.
-We are therefore cooperating to protect luveable open spaces while also connecting people and green spaces throughout the Alpine regione.
+We are therefore cooperating to protect liveable open spaces while also connecting people and green spaces throughout the Alpine region.

 In seven pilot areas in our urban regions, we are collaborating with stakeholders and citizens.
 Together, we are seeking ways to safeguard, enhance and manage our peri-urban landscapes.

 LOS_DAMA! started in Nocember 2016 and will end in October 2019.